jhyun0919/jhyun0919.github.io/_posts/Energy/2021-01-05-Cascading Outage Sim Dynamic.md

 The importance of studying cascading outages has been recognized [2]-[4].
 However, since electrical power networks are very large and complex systems [5], understanding the many mechanisms by which cascading outages propagate is challenging [1].

-Cadcading outage simulators are designed to set and reproduce scenarios that can occur in the electric grid, and it allow us to study a wide variety of different mechanisms of cascading outages.
+Cascading outage simulators are designed to set and reproduce scenarios that can occur in the electric grid, and it allow us to study a wide variety of different mechanisms of cascading outages.

 <br>